Things to see & do

 Take the zip wire challenge, balance on a log or build a den in our natural play area.
-If you’ve great imagination, discover our storyboat or maybe it’s a pirate ship or a even cruise liner on a round the world trip?
+If you’ve got great imagination, discover our storyboat or pretend it’s a pirate ship or cruise liner on a round the world trip.
 For the little ones, there’s lots of hands-on play with activity boards outside the café.

 A great day out for groups

-Whether you’re visiting for a whole day, half a day or just two hours, there’s always something new to for groups to see and do.
-You can visit by yourselves or take part in one of our many lead activities for old and young alike.
+Whether you're visiting for the whole day or just a couple of hours, there's always something for groups to explore.
+Visit independently or take part in one of our many led activities.